-The global COVID-19 crisis and the war in Ukraine are exposing and exacerbating existing inequalities and violations of ESCR, with devastating effects on vulnerable groups and societies.
-The challenges brought about by the pandemic and the war have placed even greater strain on the delivery of the SDGs.
+The global COVID-19 crisis and armed conflicts, including in Ukraine and Palestine, are exposing and exacerbating existing inequalities and violations of ESCR, with devastating effects on vulnerable groups and societies.
+The challenges brought about by the pandemic and armed conflicts have placed even greater strain on the delivery of the SDGs.

 This course will focus on the promotion and protection of ESCR, including the rights to food, health, housing, education and water.
 The course will present a history of ESCR, and define ESCR and States' obligations (Part I).
 It will then analyse the role played by monitoring mechanisms, including the United Nations (UN) Human Rights Council, Special Procedures, and Treaty Bodies, regional bodies, and domestic jurisdictions.
 The role of UN agencies and NGOs will be discussed (Part II).
 After this first two parts on all ESCR, the course will focus on the right to food (Part III).
 Links will be made between the realization of ESCR and the achievement of the SDGs.
-The impacts of the Covid-19 crisis and the war in Ukraine on ESCR will also be discussed, together with the need to build back better.
+The impacts of the Covid-19 crisis and armed conflicts in Ukraine and Palestine on ESCR will also be discussed, together with the need to build back better.